guangxush/LearnEng/Dictation/README.md

 183. There is a lot more demand for people who wanna just improve themselves than anyone would have guessed.

 184. - What are you doing?
    - What?
    - Did... did you just double-dip that chip?
    - Execute me?
 You double-dipped the chip.
    - Double-dipped?
 What are you talking about?
    - You dipped the chip... you took a bite... and you dipped again.

 185. - Alright, be careful with the car, babe.
    - Yeah, yeah.
    - And don't move the seat.
 I've got it right where I like it.
    - Goodbye.
    - 2 and 10, babe.
    - Okay.
-     - Don't peel out.
+   - Don't peel out(剥皮).
    - I won't.

+186. One of the things Alex doesn't have is a knee-jerk response to the types of object that you present him.